UBC-MDS/DSCI_522_group27/doc/white_wine_predict_report.md

 appropriate model to use here.
-Ways that our model could be further improved would be to investigate the use of other complex models to improve our test scores, scoring on different metrics to guide our model selection and hyperparamter tuning, further hyperparameter tuning with our current model, or the use of more effective feature selection methods.
+Ways that our model could be further improved would be to investigate the use of other complex models to improve our test scores, scoring on different metrics to guide our model selection and hyperparameter tuning, further hyperparameter tuning with our current model, or the use of more effective feature selection methods.
 Additionally, we could also experiment with changing the prediction task from a regression problem to a classification problem in